Financial-Times/origami/.github/ISSUE_TEMPLATE/pattern-proposal.md

 ## What

-> Give a brief description of the pattern you wish to propose.
+> Give a brief description of the pattern you're proposing.
 >
-> This should be a short pitch so we can quickly spot previousy proposed patterns.
+> Make it a short pitch so we can quickly spot previousy proposed patterns.

 ## Why